Rebecca Bitzer and Associates Supporting Staff

 A Certified Diabetes Educator (CDE) earns the designation by successfully completing the Certification Examination for Diabetes Educators.
 Candidates must meet rigorous credential and professional practice experience requirements to be eligible to take the examination.
 Achieving the CDE credential demonstrates to patients that the health care professional possesses distinct and specialized knowledge, thereby promoting quality care for patients with diabetes.
 There are currently only 14,000 diabetes educators who hold the CDE credential nationwide.
 Rebecca Bitzer, MS, RD & Associates is fortunate to have a qualified CDE on staff.

 Will health insurance cover my visit?

 Health insurance often covers medical nutrition therapy (appointments with your dietitian) for diagnoses that are deemed “medically necessary.”
 These often include: diabetes, hypertension (high blood pressure), hyperlipidemia (high cholesterol), kidney disease, etc. If you are not sure if your insurance will cover our services, please feel free to call our office at (301) 474-2499 during our business hours to discuss your situation.
 Or, you may review our pdf guide to current insurance coverage requirements.

 What are your hours?

 We have appointments available in our Greenbelt office Monday through Friday.
 This includes morning, afternoon, and evening hours.
-We also have time slots available in Columbia and Annapolis.
-Our hours vary from day to day.
-So, for a complete list of our hours by location please call our office at (301) 474-2499 or complete our request form.
+We also have time slots available in Columbia, Rockville and Annapolis.
+We even have hours on Sundays in our Annapolis location .
+So, for a complete list of our hours by location please call our support staff at (301) 474-2499 or complete our request form.